Projects of Note

 Funded through a corporate grant, Hollow Oak is creating curriculum using the Museum's primary sources in their archives to be available for Minnesota Social Studies teachers

 Hennepin History Museum has a plethora of high-quality, educational walking tours that share the history of Minneapolis with residents and tourists alike.
-Hollow Oak is working with HHM to help edit and deliver the Washburn-Fair Oaks Walking Tour in Summer 2025
+This summer, Hollow Oak worked with HHM to help edit and deliver the Washburn-Fair Oaks Walking Tour

 Hollow Oak Consulting was founded by Emily Noyes, a historian, educator, and preservation professional committed to building a more equitable and sustainable future through the lens of the built environment.